SKYC829/Neko.Utility.Core/README.md

 # Neko.Utility.Core
- A util project for netcore
+ A Utility project for netcore